-For all efficacy parameters studied, all doses of D2E7 were statistically significantly superior to placebo (p < 0.001).
-20, 40 and 80 mg/week were nearly equally efficacious when given s.c. in patients with active RA.
+For all efficacy parameters studied, all doses of D2E7 were statistically significantly superior to placebo (p<0.001), 20, 40 and 80 mg/week were statistically equally efficacious when given s.c. in patients with active RA.
+The treatment benefit was stable for all parameters over time.